ares-emulator/ares/ares/ares/debug-server/Readme.md

 If not handled properly, this can cause game crashes or different emulation behavior.<br>

 If your system emulates cache, make sure to also handle this here.<br>
-A read must be able to see the cache, but never cause flush.<br>
+A read must be able to see the cache, but never cause a flush.<br>

 Example response (reading 3 bytes): `A1B200`